Francisco Costa (designer)

-Youth, education, and training
+Francisco Costa (born 10 May 1964) is a Brazilian designer.
+He worked as the Women's Creative Director of Calvin Klein Collection and has launched his own beauty line, Costa Brazil.

+Early life and education

 Costa is the second youngest of five children.
 He grew up in Guarani, Brazil, where his mother, Maria-Francisca, owned a children's wear factory.
 She began her business producing dresses commissioned by a traveling salesman.
 Costa's father, Jacy Neves da Costa, ran a small ranch.
-In his hometown of 8,000 people, Costa put on fashion shows for charities.
-His size is compact and he has brown eyes.
-Being civic minded by nature, his mother was like the mayor of the town.
-She presided over her family.
-Costa remembers there being fifteen people at his family's lunch table.

 Following his mother's death in 1981, he left with a friend for New York City in 1985.
 He was twenty-one and spoke no English at the time.
 He enrolled in a language class at Hunter College and took courses at the Fashion Institute of Technology at night.
 He obtained employment with Herbert Rounick, whose Seventh Avenue (Manhattan) company made dresses for Oscar de la Renta and Bill Blass.
 Costa went to work for de la Renta after Rounick's death, designing for the firm's Japanese licenses.
 Costa credits de la Renta with teaching him the most about both designing clothes and life.
 He remained with the company for five years.